Dos Rios AVA: Climate

+growing season than the lower Mendocino County elevations.

+Dos Rios viticultural area averages 30 to 60 in of rainfall annually with most rainfall occurring between October and April.
+The area also receives occasional light snow, while the surrounding higher elevations receive more snow.
+The USDA plant hardiness zones are 8b and 9a.

+Soils

-Dos Rios soils are well-drained to excessively well-drained loams, sandy loams, and gravelly loams that are deep to very deep.
+Soils of the Dos Rios viticultural area are well-drained to excessively well-drained loams, sandy loams, and gravelly loams derived from sedimentary and metamorphic rocks that are deep to very deep.
 These soils are categorized as poor, with coarse texture and limited water retention.
-They are weathered from sandstone, siltstone, schist and greywacke which are rich in mineral nutrients.
-Only one winery, Vin de Tevis, currently operates within the viticultural area boundaries.
+They are weathered from sandstone, siltstone, schist, and greywacke, which are rich in mineral nutrients.
+The soils within the Dos Rios viticultural area differ from other nearby grape-growing regions such as the Potter Valley viticultural area, which have Cole series soils that are poorly drained, nearly level clay loams.